Agile 2023-04-04

 • Based on the type/need of the project, each column can be further split.
 For instance, a colleague of mine personally prefers, Requested to be split into high priority & low priority.
 Similarly, WIP can be split into Developing, Debugging, and Reviewing.
 Lastly, Done into Delivered and Deployed.

-What does a Typical Agile Software Development Lifecycle Looks Like?
+What does a Typical Agile Software Development Lifecycle look like?

 Whack!
 This could be a bummer for many…